The Next Man: Plot

-Meanwhile, Nicole Scott has flown to New York and arranges to meet Abdul-Muhsen at a soiree.
-They flirt again at an auction, where Scott is outbid on a snuffbox but Abdul-Muhsen wins the bid and delivers it to her as a present.
+Meanwhile, Nicole Scott has flown to New York and arranges to meet Abdul-Muhsen at a soirée.
+They flirt again at an auction, where Scott is outbid on a snuffbox but Abdul-Muhsen wins the bid at $5000 and delivers it to her as a gift.
 They meet for drinks and backgammon; then on the spur of the moment fly to the Bahamas to escape New York's winter weather.
 In the Bahamas, a team of commandos posing as Palestinian terrorists attempts to assassinate Abdul-Muhsen, but he survives with help from Hamid and from Scott, who has a chance to kill Abdul-Muhsen but chooses to shoot his attacker instead.

 Abdul-Muhsen returns to the UN, where he delivers a second impassioned speech, this time announcing that Saudi Arabia will invite Israel to join OPEC.
 Scott receives a note from her handler with a single word: "Now!"
 Nevertheless, Scott doesn't act.
 Abdul-Muhsen confesses his love for her and urges her to return with him to Saudi Arabia.
 Meanwhile, the NYPD learns that Zolnikov has arrived in New York.
 As Abdul-Muhsen and his entourage depart the Saudi Arabian embassy en route to the airport, his enemies place four suitcase bombs among the protesters in the street outside.
 The bombs explode around Abdul-Muhsen's limousine, but due to the wisdom of his police escort, Abdul-Muhsen is in fact riding with Hamid and Scott in the unmarked car ahead of the limousine.
 Their car gets stuck in a traffic jam.
 Hamid turns around in the driver's seat, revealing a gun, and tells Scott, "Now.
 Kill him now."
 Hamid's gun moves toward Abdul-Muhsen.
-Scott shoots Hamid in the temple, then turns to Abdul-Muhsen and shoots him as well.
+Scott shoots Hamid in the temple, then turns to Abdul-Muhsen and shoots him as well as she tells him "soft brown eyes," a phrase used to describe her.

-The final scene shows Scott bringing the snuffbox through customs in London, explaining that it was "a gift."
+The final scene shows Scott arriving with the snuffbox coming through customs in London, explaining that it was "a gift."
 As she leaves the airport, Zolnikov is seen following her.